 Budget turntables are an attractive option for many audiophiles and entry-level performers.
 Them being the cheaper alternative doesn’t mean that they don’t deliver fine.
-On the contrary—there are many low cost turntables that offer some decent features and quality – you can learn more about these in our best turntables under $200 article.
+On the contrary—there are many low cost turntables that offer some decent sound features and quality – you can learn more about these in our best turntables under $200 article.
 In our Audio Technica LP60 review, we take a look at one of those cheaper turntables that has a good set of features to offer its users.
-Let’s take a deeper look at this turntable, and talk about its design, features, and performance quality.
+Let’s take a deeper look at this stereo turntable, and talk about its design, features, and performance quality.

 - Very good price